Ideas for Updating Your Entryway

 Remove the old lock by removing the screws holding your old lockset in place.
 If you don't see any screws upon examining the lock, the mechanism may have a faceplate over it.
 Look for a spring-mounted tab near the stem of the knob.
 Push this tab to release the doorknob and access the screws that support the lock.

 Next, install the new lock.
 The knob hole should be 2-1/8" in diameter.
 If the new lock won't fit perfectly into the hole, use a file to increase the size.
 Trial fit the latch.
 If it doesn't fit, mark around the latch plate, remove the latch and recess the area inside the marks with a sharp chisel.
-Sometimes it may be necessary to enlarge the hole that the latch passes through using a drill bit.
+Sometimes it may be necessary to enlarge the hole that the latch passes through by using a drill bit.
 The latch plate should fit flush with the edge of the door when you're finished.

 Reinsert the latch and tighten the screws.
 Replace the strike plate on the doorjamb.
 Use your chisel to fit the plate if necessary.
 Put the exterior knob in place and run it through the latch.